What financial assistance does the UNH Noyce Program offer?

 Does this limit my choices for teaching internship sites?

 Yes, we do require that your internship is in a high needs school so that you will gain experience and confidence working in such a school.
 The high needs schools that partner with the UNH Department of Education are currently Dover, Somersworth, Noble, Manchester and Nashua.

 - Science and mathematics content knowledge to prepare teachers to become highly qualified science and mathematics educators.

 - Training in teaching strategies to adapt curriculum to meet the diverse needs of integrated classrooms.

-- A high quality teacher preparation program focusing on preparing teachers for rural, high need schools.
+- A high quality teacher preparation program focusing on preparing teachers to be culturally responsive teachers

 - Peer support within cohorts of Noyce Scholars as they progress through the program together.

 - Mentorship from Master teachers and education research scholars throughout the program.

 - Career development workshops to prepare for transitioning into the teaching profession